camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 This documents defines that CAMARA OpenId Providers MUST ignore the parameter acr_values.

-This document defines that CAMARA Clients SHOULD not use the acr_values parameter.
+This document defines that CAMARA API consumers SHOULD not use the acr_values parameter.

 > To foster interoperability a future version of this document might define values for the acr_values parameter acceptable in CAMARA.